PrabinaMeher/OptimGS/README.md

 |-0.4121849024621|-0.0322102202448225|-0.552154792233793|-0.249005895014858|-0.147717508729136|-0.361065607572011|0.0650386842175002|-0.524566280120704|-0.067538159613168|-0.0517128901833933|-0.307677392736597|0.123702899884505|-0.499150433842542|-0.0755774235853188|-0.132287471430794|-0.252419101263438|0.0240302443627998|-0.431814795467318|-0.0948301440001798|-0.0120220887052506|

 ### Step III
 In the third step, the data were reorganized to facilitate model-wise comparison across iterations.
 For each iteration, a separate file was generated and each file contains 15 columns.
 The first column corresponds to the observed values for the test set, taken from the Step I output.
-The remaining 14 columns represent the combined predicted values from each of the eight prediction models for that iteration.
+The remaining 14 columns represent the combined predicted values from each of the 14 prediction models for that iteration.
 As a result, 20 files were generated in this step, one for each iteration.

 |Observed|BayesCpi|BayesA|BayesL|BayesR|BayesB|BayesC|BayesBpi|BayesRR|gblup|rrblup|rf|xgb|svm|lgbm|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|